-- Convenor of American Government and Placement modules in Part 2; Co-convenor of Media and Politics module; Teacher of British Government module
+- Convenor of American Government and Placement modules in Part 2; Co-convenor of Media and Politics module; Convenor of Part 3 Parliamentary Studies Module

-- Responsible for student-led Politics Radio Show on Junction 11 Radio
+- Responsible for student-led Politics Radio Show on B-Radio

 Areas of interest

 New developments in teaching and learning pedagogy, especially the use of social media; US government and the celebritisation of American political culture from Eisenhower to Trump (and beyond); the role of Parliament in UK government.

 I am interested in supervising work around the US political system, the UK Parliamentary system and the relationship between politics and the media.

 Research centres and groupsCo-founder of the Monroe Group which focuses on US political history.

 BackgroundA convert from industry to academia, I spent over 20 years in journalism and corporate media before transitioning to academia, first at Brunel University where I completed my PhD and latterly, from 2012, at Reading.
 Currently Head of Department for Politics and International Relations, I am a regular media spokesperson for the university on UK and US politics, including for the BBC, ITN, CNN, Sky, ABC (Australia), France 24 and CTV (Canada).

 - MA in International Relations